rafaelkonlechner/predict-commute/datasets/preprocessing/README.md

 The `01_census.arff` file is the base file in ARFF format.

-First step was, to transform the base ARFF file into CSV using OpenRefine. `-> 02_census.csv`
+First step was, to transform the base ARFF file into CSV using WEKA.
+Open the ARFF file with the WEKA explorer, then save as CSV. `-> 02_census.csv`

 Second step was, to converting all nominal attributes to numeric.
 We used OpenRefine for this. `-> 03_census-openrefine-numeric-values.csv`